Louis Caron

-Louis Caron (born July 21, 1942) is a Canadian journalist and writer from Quebec.
+Louis Caron (July 21, 1942 – September 14, 2026) was a Canadian journalist and writer from Quebec.
 He is most noted for his novels The Draft Dodger (L'Emmitouflé), which won the Prix Québec-Paris in 1977, Le canard de bois, which was a finalist for the Governor General's Award for French-language fiction at the 1981 Governor General's Awards, and Les fils de la liberté II: La corne de brume, which was a finalist for the same award at the 1982 Governor General's Awards, and as co-creator and writer of the television drama series He Shoots, He Scores (Lance et compte).

-He worked as a journalist for Radio-Canada and Le Nouvelliste prior to publishing his first novel, L'Illusioniste, in 1973.
+Caron worked as a journalist for Radio-Canada and Le Nouvelliste prior to publishing his first novel, L'Illusioniste, in 1973.

 In 2015, he published Le visionnaire, the first novel in a new trilogy of historical novels which represented his first new published work since 2005.

+Caron died in Nicolet, Quebec on September 14, 2026, at the age of 84.